-Attachment 2: Summary of Impacts Resource Area Impact Significance Before Mitigation Potential Mitigation Significance After Mitigation esthetics mpact 1-1: Short-Term Construction-Related and Long- Term Operational-Related Effects to Mitigation Measure 1-1 The Regulatory Setting in Attachment 1 includes applicable laws and regulations Potentially Significant and Unavoidable lesthetics that provide protection of aesthetic resources.
-CARB does not have the authority to require implementation of mitigation related to new development and Potentially Significant new or modified facilities or infrastructure that would be approved by other State agencies or local jurisdictions.
+Attachment 2: Summary of Impacts Resource Area Impact Significance Before Mitigation Potential Mitigation Significance After Mitigation Aesthetics Impact 1-1: Short-Term Construction-Related and Long- Mitigation Measure 1-1 Potentially Significant and Term Operational-Related Effects to Aesthetics Potentially Significant The Regulatory Setting in Attachment 1 includes applicable laws and regulations that provide protection of aesthetic resources.
+CARB does not have the authority to require implementation of mitigation related to new development and new or modified facilities or infrastructure that would be approved by other State agencies or local jurisdictions.
 The ability to require such measures is within the purview of jurisdictions with land use approval and/or permitting authority.
 Project-specific impacts and mitigation measures would be identified during the project review process and carried out by agencies with approval authority.
-Recognized practices routinely required to avoid and/or minimize impacts to aesthetic resources include: Proponents of new development and new facilities and structures constructed will submit applications to State or local land use agencies to seek entitlements for development including the completion of all necessary environmental review requirements (e.g., CEQA).
+Recognized practices routinely required to avoid and/or minimize impacts to aesthetic resources include: Unavoidable Proponents of new development and new facilities and structures constructed will submit applications to State or local land use agencies to seek entitlements for development including the completion of all necessary environmental review requirements (e.g., CEQA).
 The local or State land use agency or governing body must follow all applicable environmental regulations as part of approval of a project for development.
 Based on the results of the environmental review, proponents will implement all feasible mitigation to reduce or substantially lessen the potentially significant scenic or aesthetic impacts of the project.
-To the extent feasible, the sites selected for use as construction staging and laydown areas for equipment, personal vehicles, and material storage would be sited to take advantage of natural screening opportunities provided by existing structures, topography, and/or vegetation.
+To the extent feasible, the sites selected for use as construction staging and laydown areas shall be areas that are already disturbed and/or are in locations of low visual sensitivity.
+Where feasible, construction staging and laydown areas for equipment, personal vehicles, and material storage would be sited to take advantage of natural screening opportunities provided by existing structures, topography, and/or vegetation.
 Temporary visual screens would be used where helpful, if existing landscape features did not screen views of the areas.
+All construction and maintenance areas shall be kept clean and tidy, including the re-vegetation of disturbed soil and storage of construction